mixxxdj/manual/source/chapters/preferences.rst

 number greater than those used in the palette.
 In the example above, hotcue 3 will use the first color and hotcue 4 the second color, and so on.

+You can also assign the same color to more than one hotcue.
+For example by separating the hotcue numbers with a comma (“2, 4, 7”), expressing a range of numbers (“1 - 3”) or any combination of that (“6, 1 - 3, 7”).

 If no color in the palette has a hotcue number assigned to it, new hotcues will use the color at the same index from the palette (i.e. hotcue 1 will be assigned the first color in the palette, hotcue 2 uses the second color in the